 recenter | ^l |

-And there are some keybinds slightly different the orignal Emacs keybinds:
+And there are some keybinds slightly different the original Emacs keybinds:

 Control